adrianjunus/cosmos-flink-streaming-lab/README.md

 I worked on this as a hands-on exploration of real-time streaming analytics.
 Built as a personal learning project to understand the architecture, tradeoffs, and failure modes of production streaming systems.

-- **`confluent-cloud-version/`** — the same architecture on Confluent Cloud's managed Flink and Kafka offerings, hosted on Azure.
-Closer to production reality.
-My goal is to best represent what would realistically deploy.

 ---

 ## Architecture (I used Claude to help with some diagramming here)